YuiByte/esp32CAM-LittleCompanion/README.md

 # Components (Now)
 - ESP32-CAM
-- 1000mAh 3,7v Battery
+- 1000mAh 3,7v 🔋

 # Components (At least)
 - Seeed Studio XIAO ESP32 S3
 - ON/OFF switch button
-- 300mAh 3,7v Battery
+- 300mAh 3,7v 🔋

 My idea is to have a smaller device at the end of the project.
 It's simple to switch to a different device; only a few lines of code will need to be changed.

-Later, I will add information about the battery duration for 100mAh, 300mAh, and 1000mAh to see the device's power consumption and how long it can stay powered on.
+Later, I will add information about the battery duration for 100mAh, 300mAh, and 1000mAh 🔋 to see the device's power consumption and how long it can stay powered on.

 # Next Functionalities that will be added :
 - Send message on telegram when battery’s low (20%) & When it's charged (around 80%)